campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-09-25-14-47-58
+- Updated DB_SERVERNAME from the direct server to db.xanweb.app.
+- Updated SQL calls with FROM tableName WHERE to wrap the tableName in backticks.

 2025-09-20-17-35-24
 - Added functions-helpers.php function eleButtonViewRender for loading MySQL Views as a Search.
 - Updated content-page.php to handle when $resp->reqID === 'view'.